Harkaran98/BixFinalCode/README.md

 If you want to run my project on the web browser follow these steps:

-1. First open the project (you may use pycharm), type the following command line:python manage.py runserver
+1. First open the project (you may use pycharm), type the following on the command line- python manage.py runserver

 2. Open your web browser and in the URL bar type: localhost:8000